WHY DEBATE

 ▼ Who Can Apply for the Acclive Internship Program?

-Recipients of the Acclive Top Leadership Tier Certificate.
+• Recipient of the Acclive Top Leadership Tier Certificate

 Team Levels

-▼ How Many Debate Team Levels At Acclive?
+▼ How Many Debate Team Levels Are There?

 There are ten debate team levels: Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Platinum, Platinum+, Diamond, and Diamond+.

-▼ Why Is Reaching a Higher Debate Team Important?
+▼ Why Is Reaching A Higher Team Important?

 ▼ How Can Students Quickly Advance to Higher Debate Team?